awslabs/dgl-ke/docs/source/train.rst

     The margin value in the score function.
 It is used by *TransX* and *RotatE*.

   - ``-de`` or ``--double_ent``
-    Double entitiy dim for complex number or canonical Polyadic.
+    Double entitiy dim for complex number or canonical polyadic.
 It is used by *RotatE* and *SimplE*.

   - ``-dr`` or ``--double_rel``
-    Double relation dim for complex number or canonical Polyadic.
+    Double relation dim for complex number or canonical polyadic.

   - ``-adv`` or ``--neg_adversarial_sampling``
     Indicate whether to use negative adversarial sampling.It will weight negative samples with higher scores more.